zzjjjiang/python-starter/Intro/readme.md

 An HL7 2.0 message contains segments.
 The segment we are interested in is the [PID Segment](https://hl7-definition.caristix.com/v2/HL7v2.4/Segments/PID).

 Patient identification is a problem in the health industry.
 You are a developer that has to parse HL7 2.0 messages from a file named [oru-r01.hl7](https://gitlab.com/mburolla/sia/-/blob/dev/oru-r01.hl7).
-Write a program that checks if the patient SSN and name in the HL7 message match that in the following dictionary:
+Write a program that checks if the patient SSN and name in the HL7 messages stored in the file match that in the following dictionary:

 ```
 patientDict = {